John-Rivero/Data-Analyst-Portfolio/README.md

 - Objectives:

+        - Present a yearly GDP report for all countries from 1960 to 2021.

-        - Determine the nation with the highest annual GDP growth.
+        - Display the top 10 nations with the highest GDP.

-        - Calculate the proportion of the country with the top GDP relative to the global total.

-        - Evalueate the country that has recorded the lowest performance.
+        - Display the total GDP of all countries.

+        - Present the percentage of each country's GDP within a given year.